 Important

-MCAR: Data is said to be missing completely at random when the missingness is unrelated to any study variable, including the target variable.
+MCAR: Data is said to be missing completely at random, when the missingness is unrelated to any study variable, including the target variable.
 There are no systematic differences between the records with missing data and the records with complete data.
 MCAR is a very strong assumption, and it is the best you can hope for.
 If the data are MCAR, you can safely delete records with missing values because the complete cases are a representative sample of the whole.
 Case deletion reduces the size of the available data but does not introduce bias into the analysis.
+When software packages perform complete case analysis, they implicitly assume that the missing value process is MCAR.

 The import of the MAR vs. MNAR distinction is therefore not to indicate that there definitively will or will not be bias in a complete case analysis, but instead to indicate – if the complete case analysis is biased – whether that bias can be fully removed in analysis.